dlmacedo/entropic-out-of-distribution-detection/README.md

-**PyTorch has recently changed the behavior of F.pairwise_distance.
-We changed it to torch.cdist to make our code work fine in more recent PyTorch versions.
-Hence, if you tested our solution before using PyTorch 1.9 or 1.10, please give a "git pull" and try again with this new code.**
+**PyTorch has recently changed the behavior of F.pairwise_distance in PyTorch 1.10.
+We replaced it for torch.cdist to make our code work fine in also in PyTorch 1.10.
+Hence, if you tested our solution before using PyTorch 1.10, please give a "git pull" and try again with this new code.**

 ___

 # Entropic Out-of-Distribution Detection